sonphantrung/AIHubDocs-en/assets/RVC/Local/Applio.md

     b.
 In the `Input Folder` bar, paste the path folder containing the audios.

         In `Output Folder` you can paste a path folder for the results.

+        Ensure the paths don't contain spaces/special characters.
     +++

 ‎